 If you're looking for a break from the busyness of city life, you're in luck!
 There are several state parks near Charlotte that offer a chance to get away for hiking, fishing, or a picnic if you're looking to relax.
 You will find places to go rock climbing and bouldering if you're looking for adventure.

 All of these parks make for a great day trip from Charlotte - they're all 2 hours away or less.
 These are also excellent spots if you're looking for a nice camping destination close by, While each one has essentially the same attraction (hiking or biking trails, camping, and water), they're all worlds apart.
-Find out a little more about each park, and click on each one for more details.
+Find out a little more about each park below.

 Each distance is calculated from the center of Charlotte.